To Live and Shave in L.A.

 To Live and Shave in L.A.
-(TLASILA) is an experimental music collective founded in 1993 by avant-garde composer/producer Tom Smith (formerly of Washington, DC groups Peach of Immortality and Pussy Galore) and Miami Beach musician/producer Frank "Rat Bastard" Falestra.
-They were soon joined by oscillator player Ben Wolcott; this lineup created the majority of the early releases in TLASILA's extensive discography.
+(TLASILA) is an experimental noise rock collective founded in 1993 by avant-garde composer/producer Tom Smith (formerly of Washington, DC groups Peach of Immortality and Pussy Galore) and Miami Beach musician/producer Frank "Rat Bastard" Falestra.
+They were soon joined by oscillator player Ben Wolcott.
+This lineup created the majority of the early releases in TLASILA's extensive discography.

 The group's debut album, 30-minuten männercreme, was released in 1994.
 Bananafish Magazine described the recording as "a wind tunnel of 30-weight vitriol."
 The "wildly inaccessible" ensemble has featured Don Fleming, Andrew W.K., Weasel Walter, Thurston Moore, and at least a dozen other musicians and sound artists.